tgharold/sync2usb/README.md

 # sync2usb
 Wrapper script for rsync to export files to one or more USB backup drive(s).

+This is not a backup script itself, but is designed to copy existing backup files off the local system and onto a removable USB drive.
+Therefore, it makes a few assumptions:

+- You have already written your backup to disk somewhere.
+- The backup files are collected in a directory.
+- You want to write the files to a similarly named directory on the USB drive.
+- In the case of multiple USB drives, they all have similar names.
+- If two or more drives are hooked up, it's okay to randomly pick one.

+The script offers optional support for LVM snapshots.
+If your backup files are located on a Logical Volume (LV), then sync2usb can create a snapshot of the LV before starting the rsync.
+This should result in your backup files being internally consistent on the USB drive.

+# Auto-mounting of USB drives

+See AUTOFS.md and LUKS.md.

 # Basic design goals